-Jim Scotland joined Newmark in early 2019 as a senior financial analyst in the firm’s San Francisco office, where he provides financial underwriting for advanced lease analysis and smaller private capital investment transactions in Northern California.
-Mr. Scotland is part of the company’s New York-based financial services team, which is expanding its presence and impact in the Bay Area.
+Jim Scotland joined Newmark in early 2019 as a Senior Financial Analyst in the firm’s San Francisco office, where he provides financial underwriting for advanced lease analysis and smaller private capital investment transactions in Northern California.
+Scotland is part of the company’s New York-based financial services team, which is expanding its presence and impact in the Bay Area.

-Mr. Scotland first became involved in investment sales while at Colliers International’s office in Oakland, California, where he provided research and financial support to the East Bay Investment Group.
-When the group moved to San Francisco in 2004, Mr. Scotland began a nine-year stint at NAI BT Commercial/Cassidy Turley.
-During his tenure there, he served as team coordinator and senior financial analyst to a changing group of San Francisco-based capital markets teams.
-Prior to Newmark, Mr. Scotland provided data and financial analysis services on a consulting basis for Bay Area brokers and property owners.
+Scotland first became involved in investment sales while at Colliers International’s office in Oakland, California, where he provided research and financial support to the East Bay Investment Group.
+When the group moved to San Francisco in 2004, Scotland began a nine-year stint at NAI BT Commercial/Cassidy Turley.
+During his tenure there, he served as Team Coordinator and Senior Financial Analyst to a changing group of San Francisco-based capital markets teams.
+Prior to Newmark, Scotland provided data and financial analysis services on a consulting basis for Bay Area brokers and property owners.
 He has underwritten investment sales transactions totaling approximately $3 billion in value over his 20-year career.

 Partial List of Sale Transactions